 The Keizer Community Food Bank is a part of the Marion-Polk Food Share/Oregon Foodbank distribution network to serve people in Marion and Polk counties.
 Volunteers are always welcome at the Food Bank, and donations of food or money allow us to continue to minister to the hungry in our community.
-Contact the church secretary for information on how to help.
-The current Director is Curt McCormack.
+Contact Director Curt McCormack for information on how to help.

-Mission and Stewardship projects: One Great Hour of Sharing, Tools and Blankets, Peacemaking & Christmas Joy Offerings, Presbyterian Disaster Assistance, Church World Service Baby Kits, and Hygiene kits for disaster relief.
+One Great Hour of Sharing, Tools and Blankets, Pentecost, Peace and Global Witness & Christmas Joy Offerings, Presbyterian Disaster Assistance.